 • How realistic, credible and appropriate is the planning project's schedule and budget.

-• How effective are the planning project's activities in strengthening an international proposal and, if relevant, in creating deeper collaborations.
+• How effective are the planning project's activities in strengthening international proposal and, if relevant, in creating deeper collaborations.

 • How well the need for consulting services and licenses is justified.
 This only applies if an organization's budget includes more than 20 percent consulting and license costs